 The digital clock on the dashboard glowed 6.30pm when Ryan Cook reversed the black, highly polished luxury Lexus rental from the drive of his home.
 He paused to take one last check of his double-storey house before shifting into Drive and slowly rolling away.

-Now he was finally on the road, Ryan stared to relax.
+Ryan started to relax now he was finally on the road.
 He adjusted his grip on the thick leather-bound steering wheel and settled back in the Lexus’ soft, cream leather seats that contoured to his body.

-The luxury vehicle appeared to glide along the road in silence; not even wind noise could be heard from inside.
+The luxury vehicle glided along the road in silence; not even wind noise could be heard from inside.
 He smiled to himself as his approving eyes scanned all the gadgets and controls on the illuminated dashboard.
 He was like a kid with a new toy.

 'Well…Grand Cayman, here we come,’ Ryan said.
 'I can’t believe it has been five years since we were last down there.’

 'Hasn’t it gone quick,’ Jenny said.
-'I can’t wait to go back there for our second honeymoon,’ Jenny said.
+'I can’t wait to go back there for our second honeymoon.’

 As Ryan slowly cruised their luxury rental through his neighborhood streets he smiled when he noticed Jenny’s focus was on her mobile phone - again.

 'Sending off a last minute text hey, Hon?’
 Ryan said.

 'No, I’m not texting…’ Jenny said.
 'I’m posting on Facebook about how excited I am to be spending our fifth wedding anniversary back in the Cayman Islands with you.’
 Her smile lit up her face.